lammps/lammps/doc/src/fix_bond_react.rst

 The post-reacted molecule template contains a sample of the reaction site and its surrounding topology after the reaction has occurred.
-It must contain the same number of atoms as the pre-reacted template.
+It must contain the same number of atoms as the pre-reacted template (unless there are created atoms).
 A one-to-one correspondence between the atom IDs in the pre- and post-reacted templates is specified in the map file as described below.
 Note that during a reaction, an atom, bond, etc. type may change to one that was previously not present in the simulation.
 These new types must also be defined during the setup of a given simulation.
 A discussion of correctly handling this is also provided on the :doc:`molecule <molecule>` command page.

 .. note::